 Are there really pig ears and other low quality animal parts in Vienna sausages?
 As for the Austrian Ministry of Food and Agriculture, Frankfurters need to include first quality pork and beef, and bacon.

-Viennese Sausage Varieties At Sausage Stands in Vienna
+Sausage Vienna Varieties At Sausage Stands in Vienna

 When buying a hot dog in Vienna you will get a Frankfurter in the familiar long bread roll, you know it.